dora-team/dora.dev/conductor/tracks/capability_audit_20260112/spec.md

 ## Guidelines to Apply
 - **Tone:** Direct, actionable, and helpful for practitioners.
 - **Visuals:** Minimal distractions, focus on readability.
-- **Accessibility:** Proper heading structure, alt text for any images, clear links.
+- **Accessibility:** Proper heading structure (strictly sequential, no skipping levels), alt text for any images, clear links.
+- **Front Matter:** Ensure consistency (resolve TODOs, verify slugs match folders where appropriate).

 ## Acceptance Criteria
 - [ ] Comprehensive list of capabilities and their current status is created.